Ripe moment for China to resume economic activities

 Other than Hubei Province, the epicenter of the outbreak where strict measures remain crucial, the remainder of the country should stop unnecessarily tough measures restricting economic activities and instead help businesses and factories resume operations.

-Official data revealed that while the number of confirmed cases continues to rise on Saturday, the majority are from Hubei, with many provinces reporting zero new cases.
-Of the 2,009 new cases reported on Saturday, 1,843, or roughly 92 percent were from Hubei.
+Official data revealed that while the number of confirmed cases continues to rise on Sunday, the majority are from Hubei, with many provinces reporting zero new cases.

-Saturday was also the 12th consecutive day that experienced a decrease in new cases nationwide.
-Five provinces did not report any new cases, while another six had only reported one each.

 Since the end of Chinese New Year holidays and through Friday, as many as 283 million trips were made on the country's transport network, according to official data.